bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/OperatingSystems.rst

 Alternatively, you can edit the file :file:`/usr/local/etc/bareos/bareos-fd.d/director/bareos-dir.conf`.

-This can be done by right-clicking the finder icon in your task bar, select :emphasis:`Go to folder ...` and paste :file:`/usr/local/etc/bareos/bareos-fd.d/director/`.
+This can be done by right-clicking the finder icon in your task bar, select ''Go to folder ...'' and paste :file:`/usr/local/etc/bareos/bareos-fd.d/director/`.

 Select the :file:`bareos-dir.conf` file and open it.